 - Prevent sugar cravings and overeating throughout the day

 - Help maintain or lose weight.
-When you skip breakfastm you send a message to your metabolisn that you are starving.
-Your metabolisn will then slow down the process of burning off calories and will store extra calories instead.
-This makes losing weight or miantaing a normal weight very difficult.
+When you skip breakfast you send a message to your metabolism that you are starving.
+Your metabolism will then slow down the process of burning off calories and will store extra calories instead.
+This makes losing weight or miantaining a normal weight very difficult.

 Children should never go to school with an empty stomach.
 Breakfast is particularly important for them as 60% of learning happens before lunch.
 According to Breakfast Club Canada, when children get a blaanced meal in a positive stimulating environment, there are marked improvements in:

 - Behaviour and concentration